kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 Docutils code directive
 -----------------------

 The :rst:`code-block` directive only works with Sphinx.
-If you want to re-use your documentation outside Sphinx, for example, ``rst2html``, you can also use the ``code`` directive to mark up code blocks.
+If you want to re-use your |rst| documentation outside Sphinx, you can also use the ``code`` directive:

 .. code:: shell